-Kacey was very pleased with the recordings.
-In fact, she later performed “Apologize” live at a charity event:
+Kacey was happy with the recordings – soon afterwards, she performed “Apologize” live at a local charity event:

-Kacey later invited me out to see her perform at Momo’s, a local bar in Austin.
-I got private concert from the future GRAMMY superstar.
+Kacey then invited me out to see her perform at Momo’s, a local bar in Austin.
 I remember showing up and it was just her grandmother, the bartender and me in the audience.
+I got a private concert from the future GRAMMY superstar.
 She was a great live performer, too.

-Afterwards, Kacey invited me out to lunch.
+Then, again, Kacey invited me out to lunch (she was persistent – one the key traits of success).
 Although she was young, Kacey struck me as being very wise beyond her years.